-Dynamic columns are created from structured data parameters (name-value pairs) in log messages stored on SSB.
+Dynamic columns are created from structured data parameters (name-value pairs) in log messages stored on syslog-ng Store Box(SSB).
 Structured data parameters are detected and added to the list of customizable columns automatically.
 (For more information on the structured data part of log messages, see "The STRUCTURED-DATA message part" in the Administration Guide.)

-To export the search results into a CSV file, click CSV on the action bar.
+NOTE: To export the search results into a CSV file, click CSV on the action bar.
 Note that the CSV file includes all the static columns and the displayed dynamic columns.